 Today I’m following up from my last post about the inner voice and the movie Stranger than Fiction.
-In it I promised I’d tell you more about Ira Progoff’s Stepping Stones journaling activity, so here you go.
+In it I promised I’d tell you more about Ira Progoff’s Stepping Stones journaling activity and how it’s related to the quest for meaning in life.

-I’m hoping you’ll find it helpful during these times of tremendous transition.
+So here you go.
+I’m hoping you’ll find it helpful during the times of transition we’re living in.

 Why is the meaning of life important?

 How many of us, at some point in our lives, have asked this question: What’s the meaning of life?
 Maybe you didn’t say it with exactly those words.
 Maybe it was more like, “What’s it all about, this thing called life?”